Jamesun875/Project5/README.md

 .

-*SharingEconomy is the main method
-*************
+## SharingEconomy.java
-To run this program, you need to make an account first by signing up an account.
+- To run this program, you need to make an account first by signing up an account.
 You can still open the "CustomerAccount" and "SellerAccount" files to find an existing account to login some of them may not have their own store and their store may not have a calender.
 But you can use any of the account including your created one to test the functions
-This program is only able to handle on operation at a time. that means if you made an appointment or logged in with wrong username and password, you ened to start over.
+- This program is only able to handle on operation at a time. that means if you made an appointment or logged in with wrong username and password, you ened to start over.
 But all changed made to the data will be saved.
 And when you are asked to eneter a file path, you are expected to type in the correct path. you can find the path in the files of "CustomerAccount" and "SellerAccount" to tell you all the information.

 My suggestion is to find the "CustomerAccount" and "SellerAccount" and get all the account and filename info before you run the program

+## Client.java
+-

+## Client1.java
+-